data-science-on-aws/data-science-on-aws/README.md

 ## O'Reilly Book Outline
 ![Book Outline](img/outline.png)

-# Workshop Description
+# Quick Start Workshop (4-hours)
+![Workshop Paths](img/workshop_paths1.png)

-In this hands-on workshop, you will build an end-to-end AI/ML pipeline for natural language processing with Amazon SageMaker.
+In this quick start hands-on workshop, you will build an end-to-end AI/ML pipeline for natural language processing with Amazon SageMaker.
 You will train and tune a text classifier to predict the star rating (1 is bad, 5 is good) for product reviews using the state-of-the-art [BERT](https://arxiv.org/abs/1810.04805) model for language representation.
 To build our BERT-based NLP text classifier, you will use a product reviews dataset where each record contains some review text and a star rating (1-5).

-# Quick Start Workshop (4-hour)
-![Workshop Paths](img/workshop_paths1.png)

-## Quick Start Learning Objectives
+## Quick Start Workshop Learning Objectives
 Attendees will learn how to do the following:
 * Ingest data into S3 using Amazon Athena and the Parquet data format
 * Visualize data with pandas, matplotlib on SageMaker notebooks